Alex Verdugo Player Props: Red Sox vs. Guardians

-After going 0-for-3 in his most recent game, Alex Verdugo and the Boston Red Sox take on the Cleveland Guardians (who will hand the ball to Shane Bieber) at 7:10 PM ET on Tuesday.
+After batting .310 with four doubles, a triple, five walks and five RBI in his past 10 games, Alex Verdugo and the Boston Red Sox take on the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 7:10 PM ET on Wednesday.

 Alex Verdugo Game Info & Props vs. the Guardians